You are here

 What happens if a program does not submit its renewal materials and/or fee by the renewal due date?

-Programs have the option to submit renewal materials up to 5 calendar months later than the renewal due date accompanied by a late fee.
+Programs have the option to submit renewal materials up to one calendar month late accompanied by a late fee.
 If a program does not submit the renewal materials, the program will remain accredited through their current accreditation term.
 Once expired, the program will have one year to submit a new application (Step 2) to continue with the accreditation process.
 After your program is accepted as an applicant, you will be required to complete a new set of candidacy materials (Step 3).
 Applicable fees must accompany the submission of the application and candidacy materials.

 A fifth year accreditation fee will be due on the anniversary date to close out its current term of NAEYC Accreditation.
 The program accreditation status will expire once the “valid until” date is reached.